ivere27/secc/README.md

 edit "daemon" part in 'settings.json' file. set scheduler's address and port.

-if you want to use cache, go #Caches secction.
+if you want to use cache, go #Caches section.

       chmod a+w run
       chmod a+w uploads